lxs602/Chinese-Mandarin-Dictionaries/README.md

 For example, searching for "企望" (hope) will show all verses with this word, and the matching English translation.
 <br><br>
 <b>Compilation</b>
 <br>Segmentation was with <a href=https://github.com/voidism/pywordseg>pywordseg</a> (with thanks to the project author), using ELMo, and with CC-CEDICT and a <a href=https://github.com/guoshengkang/Bible-Word-Statistics/tree/master/output_file_tf>Chinese word list</a>.  <b>This dictionary was made with automatic word segmentation, and not humanly checked, so there will be errors.
-Please let me know those you find.</b><br>
+Please let me know if you find any. <br><br>To avoid errors converting from traditional to simplified, the traditional and simplified versions of the CUV were  segmented separately.
+However, This may mean some mistakes are present in one version and not the other.

 The concordance was generated using <a href=https://github.com/lostchristmas0/word_line_concordance_application>word_line_concordance_app</a>, by lostchristmas0.
 <br>
 <br><b>Choice of Text</b><br>
 The CUV was chosen as it is widely used, in the public domain, and available already segmented by Strong's numbers.
-The WEB was chosen as a free, accurate and also readable English version. <br><br>
+For similar reasons, the WEB-BE is a free, accurate and also readable English version. <br><br>The KJV is also free, but is not recommended for those without a very good use of English.<br>
 <b>Related Texts</b><br>
 Another project which may be of interest is this <i><a href=https://github.com/michaelchanwahyan/Bible>Chinese-English comparison Bible</a></i> by michaelchanwahyan, which has several free English and Chinese versions.
 <br><br>